iqbalali/publisher/README.md

 # Publisher

 Publisher is a Python package for publishing comics from illustrator files.
-It uses ghostscript and imagemagick to help automate creating print-ready PDFs as well as PDFs ready for uploading to, for example, ComiXology.
+In a nutshell what it does is takes a list of illustrator files and creates a bunch of PDF documents, including:

+* Print ready PDF (currently CreateSpace only)
+* Digital PDF (high quality and low quality)
+* A directory of PNG files (image per page) ready to share on the web
+* CBZ
+* Takes a printer ready cover and extracts the front page to be added in front of digital fiels etc.

+It uses ghostscript and imagemagick.

 ## Installation